sweetkane/kgol/README.md

 # kgol - Kane's Game Of Life
-An interactive version of Conway's Game Of Life optimized to run on Apple shaders
+An interactive version of [Conway's Game Of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) developed for Apple devices

 ## Rules
 Conway's Game Of Life is based on a couple simple rules: